WKMEDIAWORKS/Linked-Lists/README.md

 - From the first index
 - From the last index
 - From any specific index
-The list can be displayed entirely.
+These lists can be displayed entirely.

 *Some getter methods are included for learning and debugging purposes.